MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 ### Enable Hybrid Modern Authentication

-This is the step that actually turns MA on.
+This is the step that actually turns on MA.
 All the previous steps can be run ahead of time without changing the client authentication flow.
-When you are ready to change the authentication flow, run this command in the Skype for Business Management Shell.
+When you're ready to change the authentication flow, run this command in the Skype for Business Management Shell.

 ```powershell
 Set-CsOAuthConfiguration -ClientAuthorizationOAuthServerIdentity evoSTS